Understanding Acupuncture

 1. Clear expectations: Less anxiety around needles or unfamiliar sensations

-2. Informed decisions: Confidence in agreeing to or adjusting techniques
+2. Informed decisions: Confidence in agreeing to techniques

 3. Better communication: You can describe how things feel and ask questions with context